What: Audi 5000 CS quattro ‘Talladega’

 Body Style(s): 4-door sedan

-Engine(s): Modified 2.2 L turbocharged inline-5 with 5-valve per cylinder design
+Engine(s): Modified 2.2 L turbocharged inline-5 with five-valve cylinder head and reinforced internals

 Transmission(s): 5-speed manual